-Bartlesville Radio » News » Bartlesville Police Search for Bank Robbery Suspect
+Bartlesville Radio » News » Area Officials Detain Bartlesville Bank Robbery Suspect

 Crime

-Bartlesville Police Search for Bank Robbery Suspect
+Area Officials Detain Bartlesville Bank Robbery Suspect

+A suspect involved in a robbery at Armstrong Bank in Bartlesville is detained.

+According to Captain Jay Hastings, the suspect was arrested by detectives with the Bartlesville Police Department and Osage County Sheriff's Office deputies at the Osage Casino in Skiatook.
+He says the suspect is a tribal citizen so the Federal Bureau of Investigation (FBI) has been contacted and will respond to the scene.

 The Bartlesville Police Department (BPD) responds to a robbery at Armstrong Bank located at Nowata Road and Washington Boulevard.